Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 >
 > ```

-#### Inline class declaration
+#### Value class declaration

-> Note: as of Kotlin 1.4.0, user-defined inline classes are an experimental feature.
+> Note: as of Kotlin 1.5.0, user-defined value classes are an experimental feature.
-> There is, however, a number of inline classes in Kotlin standard library
+> There is, however, a number of value classes in Kotlin standard library

-A class may be declared **inline** by using `inline` modifier in its declaration.
+A class may be declared a **value** class by using `inline` or `value` modifier in its declaration.
-Inline classes must adhere to the following limitations:
+Value classes must adhere to the following limitations:

-* Inline classes are closed and cannot be [inherited][Inheritance] from;
+* Value classes are closed and cannot be [inherited][Inheritance] from;
-* Inline classes cannot be `inner`, `data` or `enum` classes;
+* Value classes cannot be `inner`, `data` or `enum` classes;
-* Inline classes must have a primary constructor with a single property constructor parameter, which is the data property of the class;
+* Value classes must have a primary constructor with a single property constructor parameter, which is the data property of the class;
 * This property cannot be specified as `vararg` constructor argument;
 * This property must be declared `public`;
 * This property must be of [a runtime-available type][Runtime-available types];